top of page

 1) Our cruise stopped first at Hilo on Hawaii (the island).
 We enjoyed our one day on terra firma after five sea-days, despite some early morning light rain.

-Looking across Hilo, Hawaii towards
+Looking across Hilo, Hawaii

-Mauna Kea's snow-cap and telescopes.
+towards Mauna Kea's snow-cap

 2) Hilo is reputed to be one of the rainiest cities in the US, if not the most, averaging 15 feet of rainfall per year.
 Whereas, the leeward Kona Coast, on the other side of the island, receives 15 inches per year.